amitxv/PC-Tuning/docs/post-install.md

     - You will BSOD if you enable MSIs for the stock Windows 7 SATA driver which you should have already updated as mentioned in the [Install Drivers](#install-drivers) section

 - Be careful as to what you choose to prioritize.
-As an example, you will likely stutter in an open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
+As an example, an I/O bound application may suffer a performance loss including an open-world game that utilizes texture streaming if the GPU IRQ priority is set higher than the storage controller priority.
 For this reason, you can set all devices to undefined/normal priority

 - Restart your PC, you can verify whether a device is utilizing MSIs by checking if it has a negative IRQ in MSI Utility